-The Commission has approved a total of seven white seabass grow-out facilities associated with the CDFG's OREHP, since early 1993.
-All seven of the Commission approved white seabass grow-out facilities are located along the southern California Bight in the local jurisdictions of the City of Santa Barbara, the City of Newport Beach, the City of Marina del Rey, the City of Redondo Beach, the City of Oxnard, and the City of Dana Point.
-Through the OREHP, which includes all seven of the permitted white seabass grow-out facilities, a maximum total of 125,000 juvenile white seabass have been approved for release per year.
+The Commission has approved a total of eleven white seabass grow-out facilities associated with the CDFG's OREHP, since early 1993.
+All eleven of the Commission approved white seabass grow-out facilities are located along the southern California bight in the local jurisdictions of the City of Santa Barbara, the City of Newport Beach, City of Avalon, County of Los Angeles, the City of Marina del Rey, the City of Redondo Beach, the City of Oxnard, the City of Huntington Beach, City of Carlsbad, City of Dana Point and the City of San Diego.
+Through the OREHP, which includes all eleven of the permitted white seabass grow-out facilities, a maximum total of 125,000 juvenile white seabass have been approved for release per year.
 The total number of white seabass released from the OREHP can be increased by approximately 20% per year.
 The OREHP also includes a provision that with a positive recommendation from the Joint Panel, the CDFG may request and the Executive Director may approve that this maximum total release number be increased upon completion of certain program benchmarks contained in the MOA.

 A significant expansion in the grow-out facility operation has the potential to result in food and/or animal detritus which may add to the cumulative marine impacts that already exist in developed harbor settings.
-However, cumulative water quality impacts to the local marine environment resulting from the utilization of the proposed floating fish pen, are not expected to be significant.
-The relatively small numbers of seabass reared and released from the grow-out facility, local tidal flushing action, and the facility maintenance requirements contained in the Growout Procedures Manual and by Special Condition No. 3, should reduce the potential cumulative impacts to marine resources to insignificant levels.
+However, cumulative water quality impacts to the local marine environment resulting from the use of the proposed floating fish pen are not expected to be significant.
+The relatively small numbers of seabass reared and released from the grow-out facility, local tidal flushing action, and the facility maintenance requirements contained in the Growout Procedures Manual and Special Condition No. 3, should reduce the potential cumulative impacts to marine resources to insignificant levels.